 Welcome to the Information Website for the Facebook Content Moderator Class Action Settlement

 UPDATE TO CLASS MEMBERS ABOUT NOTICE AND TIMING

 The Final Approval of the Settlement was granted on July 14, 2021.
 The Settlement became final on September 14, 2021.
-The initial $1,000 payments were be sent to Class Members on October 14, 2021, and Class Members have until March 14, 2022 to submit claims documenting diagnoses and any other damages.
+The initial $1,000 payments were sent to Class Members on October 14, 2021, and Class Members had until March 14, 2022 to submit Claims documenting diagnoses and any other damages.

 Class Members who qualified for Medical Treatment Payments were sent their payments on May 31, 2022.